●▬ ▬ ●●●▬ ▬

 A. Neither term is defined in Part 1.
 So, we must assume that the modifier advanced means some action the licensee performs before establishing a station.

-Coordination must mean to notify the protected field office supervisor of your planned station location and pertinent
+Coordination likely means to notify the protected field office supervisor of your planned station location and pertinent

 transmitting parameters and receive assurance that there is no objection.
-Consultation must mean to discuss the matter
+Consultation likely means to discuss the

-with the protected field office supervisor and implement any recommendations received.
+matter with the protected field office supervisor and implement any recommendations forthcoming.

 Q. I have an Amateur Class license.
 If I establish a QTH in the National Radio Quiet